ostinelli/syn/README.md

 ## Introduction

 ##### What is a Process Registry?
-A global Process Registry allows to register a process on all the nodes of a cluster with a single Key.
+A global Process Registry allows registering a process on all the nodes of a cluster with a single Key.
 Consider this the process equivalent of a DNS server: in the same way you can retrieve an IP address from a domain name, you can retrieve a process from its Key.

 Typical Use Case: registering on a system a process that handles a physical device (using its serial number).

 ##### What is a Process Group?
-A global Process Group is a named group which contains many processes, eventually running on different nodes.
+A global Process Group is a named group which contains many processes, possibly running on different nodes.
 With the group Name, you can retrieve on any cluster node the list of these processes, or publish a message to all of them.
 This mechanism allows for Publish / Subscribe patterns.

 Typical Use Case: a chatroom.

 ##### What is Syn?
-Syn is both.
-It's a Process Registry and Process Group manager that has the following features:
+Syn is a Process Registry and Process Group manager that has the following features:

  * Global Process Registry (i.e. a process is uniquely identified with a Key across all the nodes of a cluster).
  * Global Process Group manager (i.e. a group is uniquely identified with a Name across all the nodes of a cluster).